Cura : Care Beyond Boundaries Logo

 Option B: Two Trips

-Recovery Timeline
+Implant Bridge Recovery And Healing Timeline

-First Week
+First Week After Implant Bridge Surgery

-If implants are placed, swelling and soreness are often most noticeable in the first days.
+If implants are placed, swelling and soreness are often most noticeable in the first few days.
 Soft foods, careful hygiene and rest are commonly advised.
-Early checks confirm healing and adjust the bite if a temporary bridge is used.
+Early checks help confirm healing and adjust the bite if a temporary bridge is used.

 Weeks 2 To 6